 Right beside Marwan’s Global Bistro is Marwan’s other business, The Port Social, where he serves tapas, beers, cocktails, wine & spirits.
 The bar features live music on the weekends and expertly crafted cocktails!

 Port Perry Post Office

-The very first post office of Port Perry opened in 1852 and the first postmaster was a man named Joseph Bigelow.
-The current post office was built in 1914 and would have been torn down if a group of locals didn’t convince the officials that it has historic value.
+The very first post office of Port Perry opened in 1852, and the first postmaster was a man named Joseph Bigelow.
+The post office was built in 1914 and would have been torn down if a group of locals hadn’t convinced the officials that it had historic value.

 Hank’s Pastries LTD

-I was first introduced to Hank’s Pastries while ice fishing.
+We were first introduced to Hank’s Pastries while ice fishing.
 Scugog Ice Adventures had a Tim Horton’s carafe (Canada’s favourite coffee) and a box of Hank’s large apple fritters shipped out to us in the huts.
-I’m ashamed to say that the apple fritter is so large that I actually couldn’t finish it, which marks the first time I was unable to complete a dessert.
+The apple fritter is so large that it’s impossible to finish.
+Out of all the things to do in Port Perry, this is not to be missed.